-- Have a place for everything in the room: a basket with a lid on it for your knitting, a storage system for your video games, a chest for children’s toys, a bin for piano music, a CD and DVD solution, etc.
+- Have a place for everything in the room: a knitting basket with a lid, a storage system for your video games, a chest for children’s toys, a bin for piano music, a CD and DVD solution, etc.

 - My first suggestion for the kitchen is to get your hands on Martha Stewart’s Homekeeping Handbook.
 The kitchen section in the book is really good and I learned a great deal from reading it.
 I reference it a handful of times a month.